sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - implementing command pattern + composite
 * Blocker - no blocker

+#### Mangesh Tak
+* What I did yesterday -  Larened about proxy design pattern
+* What I will do today - Developing levels
+* Blocker - No

 # Day 11 - 17th April

 #### Sricheta